nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 }
 ```

-Now that our `GetApp()` is updated and our app has been fixed (and should be working again), we can refactor our tests
+Now that our `GetApp()` is updated, and our app has been fixed (and should be working again), we can refactor our tests,
 so they will pass now:

 ```go {file="pkg/config/app_test.go"}